-The twins' head into 2nd grade next week and Jay will be a senior … gasp.
-I'm still in shock.
+The twins head into 2nd grade next week and Jay will be a senior.
+I’m still in shock.

-Fish – You could use any Goldfish snacks you like, I used the S'mores Goldfish for this lunch, but rainbow fish or regular Goldfish would look just as cute.
+Goldfish crackers are perfect for this.
+I used the S’mores Goldfish for this lunch, but rainbow or regular Goldfish would look just as cute.

-Blue jelly 'water' – this speaks for itself really.
-Make jelly the night before, pour directly into a container and refrigerate.
-To keep it set in the lunchbox while kids are at school, make sure you use an ice pack and an insulated lunch bag.
+Make jelly the night before, pour directly into a container, and refrigerate.
+To keep it set in the lunchbox while kids are at school, make sure to use an ice pack and an insulated lunch bag.
 I gave this a trial run, leaving it out on the counter for 4 hours which is how long it would be out at school and it was still completely set.
-I even opened the container and took out a snack just like they'd do at morning recess.
+I even opened the container and took out a snack just like they’d do at morning recess.